Oluwaseun-Adediwura/AI-Chatbot-Using-Llama3-LLM/README.md

 # Core Workflow

-* Prompt Template: The chatbot prepares the input with the following format:
-  Answer the question below.

-Here is the conversation history: {context}

-Question: {question}
-Answer:

 * LLM Interaction: The `OllamaLLM` is invoked with the current user input and conversation history.
 The model generates an answer based on both the immediate question and the preceding context.

 * Conversation Flow: The chatbot continuously updates the context with each interaction, making the conversation dynamic and consistent.